Daniel Handler: Allegations of inappropriate sexual comments

 In February 2018, Handler signed an online pledge to boycott conferences that do not have and enforce harassment policies.
-Underneath his comment, author Kate Messner recounted an incident in which Handler had made inappropriate jokes directed at her, such as "Are you a virgin, too?!" and "These children's book events always turn into orgies!"
-This led to many other women accusing Handler of verbal sexual harassment at book conferences; among the public accusations are stories of Handler telling a woman he had just met to kiss a random stranger, making crass comments to a teenage girl and walking off without apology when confronted, referring to a stranger as a "hot blonde" and making a "uni-ball" double entendre in front of young children.
+Underneath his comment, author Kate Messner recounted an incident in which she said Handler had made inappropriate jokes directed at her, such as "Are you a virgin, too?!" and "These children's book events always turn into orgies!"
+This led to many other women accusing Handler of verbal sexual harassment at book conferences; among the public accusations are stories of Handler telling a woman he had just met to kiss a random stranger; making crass comments to a teenage girl and walking off without apology when confronted; and calling a stranger a "hot blonde" and making a "uni-ball" double entendre in front of young children.
 The incident occurred during the larger Me Too movement.

-Handler apologized for his behavior, saying, "It has never been my wish to insult any of my professional colleagues", "my sense of humor has not been for everyone", "as a survivor of sexual violence, I also know very well how words or behaviors that are harmless or even liberating to some people can be upsetting to others", and "I am listening and willing to listen; I am learning and willing to learn."
-After this, Wesleyan University students began to protest Handler's upcoming planned commencement speech at the university.
-In March 2018, Wesleyan president Michael S. Roth announced that Handler had withdrawn from the appearance, to be replaced by Anita Hill.
+Handler apologized for his behavior, saying, "It has never been my wish to insult any of my professional colleagues"; "my sense of humor has not been for everyone"; "as a survivor of sexual violence, I also know very well how words or behaviors that are harmless or even liberating to some people can be upsetting to others"; and "I am listening and willing to listen; I am learning and willing to learn."
+Wesleyan University students began to protest Handler's planned commencement speech at the university; in March 2018, Handler withdrew from the appearance, and was replaced by Anita Hill.